cms-opendata-analyses/HiggsTauTauNanoAODOutreachAnalysis/README.md

 Note that the analysis is not validated and should be used only for educational purposes, in particular since no systematic uncertainties are included.

+See the respective records in the CERN Open Data portal for further information.

 ![](plots/npv.png)

 ![](plots/eta_2.png)